elip12/psl-gwas/docs/usage.rst

                           Labels correspond to phenos, sequences hold genes or unitigs that cause the phenotype.
     --postgres DATABASE   Postgres database the default user (usually your username) can access.
+    --baseline BASELINE   Optional baseline data (if you have some prior information on the strength of specific kmer, pheno associations)
+    --separate-phenos N   Separate PSL output into one file per phenotype, taking the best N kmers for each phenotype --no-consolidate      Do not consolidate best N kmers for each phenotype using custom assembler.
+Defaults to false.